chauff/cse1500-web-transcripts/index.md

 - [The second web technology assignment asks you to write client-side and server-side JavaScript code](_practicals/assignment-js-node.md).
 - [The last web technology assignment focuses on server-side JavaScript and CSS](_practicals/assignment-css-node.md).

 The three assignments build on each other&mdash;over the course of them you are tasked with implementing a **multi-player board game**.
-FYI, in previous years, roughly 90% of teams passed the first web assignment, 60% passed the first two and 30% of teams passed all three web assignments.

 **In order to help you get started, we have created a [demo game application](https://github.com/chauff/cse1500-balloons-game).** If you get stuck, take a look at the demo application, it may help you.

 ## Web development resources

 The practical assignments may require looking up web development specifics.
 Two good resources for web engineering are [Mozilla's MDN portal](https://developer.mozilla.org/en-US/) and [Google's Web Fundamentals](https://developers.google.com/web/fundamentals/).